alanverresen/bvl-api/docs/index.rst

 Welcome to bvl-api's documentation!
 ========================================

-This is a Python package used to retrieve data about Flemish basketball competitions using the public API of Basketbal Vlaanderen.
+bvl-api is a Python package used for retrieving data about Flemish basketball competitions using the public API of Basketbal Vlaanderen.
+You can use it to show information about your basketball club's teams on your website.

 .. toctree::
    :maxdepth: 1
    :caption: User Guide:

-   content/user_guide/getting_started
+   content/user_guide/installation
+   content/user_guide/retrieve_guid
    content/user_guide/competitions
    content/user_guide/matches